intlr/nightbull/README.md

 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-## Contributing

-Please read the [CONTRIBUTING.md](/CONTRIBUTING.md) file to discover how to
-set up the project to be able to contribute, run lints, tests...

 ## Documentation

 The application is using FastAPI which uses Redoc to generate OpenAPI